dynamsoft-docs/barcode-reader-docs-mobile/programming-old/android/user-guide-v9.6.40.md

 >- You can get similar source code from
 >    - <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/v9.6.40/android/Java/HelloWorld" target="_blank">HelloWorld Sample (Java)</a>
 >    - <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/v9.6.40/android/Kotlin/HelloWorld" target="_blank">HelloWorld Sample (Kotlin)</a>
 >- DCE is used for camera capture in this guide below.
-If you use the Android CameraX SDK for camera capture, check <a href="https://www.dynamsoft.com/barcode-reader/programming/android/samples/no-camera-enhancer.html" target="_blank">DecodeWithCameraX</a> on how to add barcode scanning to your app.
+If you use the Android CameraX SDK for camera capture, check [DecodeWithCameraX sample]({{ site.android }}samples/no-camera-enhancer.html) on how to add barcode scanning to your app.

 ### Create a New Project